shredmaster/vuex-help/README.md

   }
 ```

-same notation apply to mutations and getters
+same notation applies to mutations and getters

 ## Install